MarcinMikolajczyk/EIPA-Ingestion-App/README.md

 App returns updated electricity charging point.
 Program using spring webflux and spring integration frameworks.
 In application.properties file you can configure:

-`export-data=`address with data
+`export-data=` link with dynamic data

-`export-data-token=`user token
+`export-data-token=` user token

-`repeat-rate=`time intervals between request to server
+`repeat-rate=` time intervals between request to server

 ## Updated Points

 ### GET

-App returning json with data on api event address:
+The application returns a json file with data about the API event address:

 - `/api/updated-points`